tarachandverma/nginx-openidc/README.md

 - Allows multiple relying party based on domain
 - Supports "nonce" generation and validation
 - Supports relying party session
+- Removes custom headers from incoming request to ensure these headers are not spoofed.

 Initial setup
 ------------